control-toolbox/CTApp.jl/INSTRUCTIONS.md

 To find inspiration, you can visit some existing packages.
 For instance, check [CTBase.jl](https://github.com/control-toolbox/CTBase.jl) or [OptimalControl.jl](https://github.com/control-toolbox/OptimalControl.jl).
-If you intend to add an application, please visit for instance [CalculusOfVariations.jl](https://github.com/control-toolbox/calculus_of_variations) of [Kepler.jl](https://github.com/control-toolbox/kepler).
+If you intend to add an application, please visit [CalculusOfVariations.jl](https://github.com/control-toolbox/calculus_of_variations) of [Kepler.jl](https://github.com/control-toolbox/kepler).

 > [!NOTE]
-> For application, the name of the module and the name of the Github repository are not the same.
+> Currently for the applications, the names of the module and the Github repository are not the same.
-> For instance, `MedicalResonanceImaging.jl` is in the repository `medical_resonance_imaging`.
+> For instance, [`MedicalResonanceImaging.jl`](https://github.com/control-toolbox/medical_resonance_imaging/blob/main/src/MedicalResonanceImaging.jl) is in the repository [`medical_resonance_imaging`](https://github.com/control-toolbox/medical_resonance_imaging).
 > This will change for consistency.

 To make a new application / package, please follow these steps: